Workiva/over_react/UiComponent2_Transition.md

 - Cons: breaks a few advanced component APIs that will require conversion, some of which will be automated with codemod

 Migration can happen at any time, and is opt-in.
 We'll provide a codemod to handle the simpler cases and run it as part of cleanup, but it will take manual intervention to update some components.
-See [Breaking Change List:
-Component2](https://wiki.atl.workiva.net/display/CP/Breaking+change+list) for more info.

 ## Why a new base class?
-- It's not possible for us to automatically support both unsafe and safe lifecycle methods without a resolved AST in the over_react builder, which would [increase build times dramatically](https://jira.atl.workiva.net/okta_login.jsp?RelayState=https%3A%2F%2Fjira.atl.workiva.net%2Fbrowse%2FCPLAT-5152).
+- It's not possible for us to automatically support both unsafe and safe lifecycle methods without a resolved AST in the over_react builder, which would increase build times dramatically.
 - We needed some small breakages to support
   - JS-backed maps
   - New lifecycle methods